jasper0314-huang/NTU-SPML2020/README.md

 ### Requirement
 You will create untargeted adversarial examples to attack models for the CIFAR-10 classification task. (https://www.cs.toronto.edu/~kriz/cifar.html).
 Your goal is to bring down the model accuracy as much as possible.

-Five models will be chosen from this repository: https://github.com/osmr/imgclsmob.  (連結到外部網站。)Some preprocessing defenses may be used to improve the model robustness.
+Five models will be chosen from this repository: https://github.com/osmr/imgclsmob.
+Some preprocessing defenses may be used to improve the model robustness.

 You are allowed to change each pixel of the input image up to epsilon=8 on the 0-255 pixel scale.
 Of course, each pixel after the perturbation still needs to be within 0 to 255 in order to be a valid image.